KARAN-D05/Gate-Level-Perceptron/README.md

-# 🔍 Gate Level Perceptron
-## 🔁 Stage 2: Cybernetic Adaptive Learning System
+# 🔁 Cybernetic Adaptive Learning System

 - This project constructs a self-learning pattern recognition engine using discrete logic gates.
 Project will evolve from strict boolean matching to score-based decision-making to feedback-driven adaptive learning system and further to eventually a Hardware perceptron.